-The plant grows as a dwarf succulent and produces thick truncated leaves that have crumpled surface.
-These unusual leaves display all the hues of red, purple, green, cream and blue throughout the year.
+The plants grow as dwarf succulents and produce thick truncated leaves that have crumpled surfaces.
+These unusual leaves display all the hues of red, purple, green, cream, and blue throughout the year.
 Flowers appear in late fall and winter.
-Like its cousins in the Aizoaceae family, Titanopsis produces small daisy-like flowers of yellow color.
+Like its cousins in the Aizoaceae family, Titanopsis plants produce small daisy-like flowers.

-The name "Titanopsis" comes from the ancient Greek "titanos", meaning "limestone" and "opsis", meaning "looking like".
+The generic name "Titanopsis" comes from the ancient Greek "titanos," meaning "limestone," and "opsis," meaning "looking like."

 Growing Conditions and General Care

 Titanopsis plants need moderate water when growing in late fall and early spring.
 Keep somewhat dry the rest of the time.
 They need a sandy substrate with little organic material.

 These succulents are winter growers and should be kept relatively dry in summer.
 They should also be kept dry when the temperature is below 45 °F (7 °C).

-The best place to grow Titanopsis calcarea, the more popular species from the eastern areas, is a sunny spot where it gets bright sunlight in summer and direct exposure to the sun in winter.
-Other popular species include: Titanopsis fulleri and Titanopsis primosii.
+The best place to grow a Titanopsis is a sunny spot where it gets bright sunlight in summer and direct exposure to the sun in winter.
+The most popular species include: Titanopsis calcarea, Titanopsis fulleri and Titanopsis primosii.

-Division of larger clumps is possible in some cases, but as most species have tuberous rootstocks and offset slowly, seed production is the most common method of propagation.
-Sow it in spring and it should start flowering after 2 years.
+Division of larger clumps is possible in some cases, but as most species have tuberous rootstocks and offset slowly, seed production is the most common propagation method.
+Sow the seeds in spring.
+The plants should start flowering after two years.

 - Back to genus Titanopsis